Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Hamiltonian Verification and Calibration Through Tomography

 \subsubsection{Three Qubit Quantum Process Tomography}

-As an additional check that next-nearest-neighbour cross-talk is negligible, the full process matrix corresponding to the simultaneous cross-resonance drive on qubits 1 and 3 can be evaluated to obtain the full three qubit Hamiltonian coefficients -- the results of such a procedure are shown in Fig.~\ref{fig:3q_QPT_results}.
-The primary reason for this is to verify that the terms observed in Fig.~\ref{fig:full_QPT_rates_diff_drives} arise only from the expected two-body interactions and spurious single qubit terms and not from any unanticipated three-body interactions (such as a $Z_iX_jZ_k$ interaction).
+As an additional check that next-nearest-neighbour cross-talk is negligible, the full process matrix corresponding to the simultaneous cross-resonance drive on qubits 1 and 3 (that is, the same set of drives that generated the third set of data in Fig.~\ref{fig:full_QPT_rates_diff_drives}) can be evaluated to obtain the full three qubit Hamiltonian coefficients -- the results of such a procedure are shown in Fig.~\ref{fig:3q_QPT_results}.
+The primary reason for investigating the same drive protocol using three qubit QPT is to verify that the terms observed in Fig.~\ref{fig:full_QPT_rates_diff_drives} arise only from the expected two-body interactions and spurious single qubit terms and not from any unanticipated three-body interactions (such as a $Z_iX_jZ_k$ interaction).
 Although these terms should not be present based on the Hamiltonian Eq.\eqref{eq:cr_ham_all_terms}, it is important to verify that no unanticipated sources of cross-talk are present.